Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Tokyo cityscape — traditional and modern Japan

-Tokyo is a metropolis where tradition and innovation coexist.
-Here are some must-see spots in Tokyo:
+Tokyo is a vibrant metropolis where tradition and innovation coexist.
+Here are some of the city's most popular attractions.

-• Asakusa & Senso-ji Temple: Tokyo’s oldest temple, featuring iconic landmarks like the Kaminarimon Gate and the bustling Nakamise shopping street.
+• Asakusa and Senso-ji Temple: Home to Tokyo's oldest temple, as well as famous landmarks such as Kaminarimon Gate and Nakamise Shopping Street

-• Shibuya & Harajuku: The heart of youth culture, famous for the Scramble Crossing and trendy shopping spots.
+• Shibuya and Harajuku: Centers of youth culture known for the Shibuya Scramble Crossing and popular shopping districts

-• Shinjuku: A diverse district where you can enjoy skyscraper views, the neon lights of Kabukicho, and the tranquil nature of Shinjuku Gyoen National Garden.
+• Shinjuku: A district of skyscrapers, vibrant nightlife in Kabukicho, and the natural beauty of Shinjuku Gyoen

-• Imperial Palace: The primary residence of the Imperial Family, surrounded by vast and beautiful gardens.
+• Imperial Palace: Residence of the Imperial Family, surrounded by beautiful gardens

-• Tokyo Skytree: A 634-meter tall broadcasting tower offering breathtaking panoramic views of the city.
+• Tokyo Skytree: A 634-meter broadcasting tower offering spectacular views of the city

-• Kamakura: Famous for its historic "old capital" atmosphere and the Great Buddha, with beautiful beaches nearby.
+• Kamakura: Famous for its historic atmosphere, the Great Buddha, and its proximity to the coast

-• Fuji-Q Highland: A thrill-seeker's amusement park located at the foot of Mount Fuji, famous for its world-record-breaking roller coasters.
+• Fuji-Q Highland: A thrill-filled amusement park located near the base of Mount Fuji

 Kyoto–Osaka Area